-RotoAce continues its daily in-season feature where we single out one player each day whose stock is either on the rise or decline in fantasy baseball.
+RotoAce continues its in-season feature where we single out one player whose stock is either on the rise or decline in fantasy baseball.
 This feature will provide expert fantasy baseball analysis to help you negotiate trades or feel safe in dropping a player to pick up someone else.

 A look at a player whose stock is on the rise and you need to acquire immediately through trade or waivers.